 Hen and Chicks, Houseleek, Live Forever

-Sempervivum' Westerlin' is a perennial succulent with large rosettes, up to 6 inches (15 cm) in diameter, of sharply pointed, red leaves with green tips.
-This color may vary from season to season.
+Sempervivum' Westerlin' is a succulent plant that forms large rosettes of sharply pointed, red leaves with green tips.
+This color of the leaves may vary from season to season.
+Rosettes grow up to 6 inches (15 cm) in diameter.
 Offsets are born on very short stolons.
 Short spikes of pastel flowers appear in summer.

 USDA hardiness zone 4a to 9b: from −30 °F (−34.4 °C) to 30 °F (−1.1 °C).

 Sempervivums are not difficult to grow, provided they are not waterlogged and killed from excess watering.
 They can be easily grown outdoors and in containers, and they earned the name "Houseleeks" from their tendency to root on the roofs of houses.
 After the mother plant flowers, it will naturally die, but the plant has likely produced many offsets that will continue to grow by this time.
 These are excellent for cold windows.
 Sempervivum earned their popular name "Hen and Chicks" from their growth habit.
 The mother plant, or hen, sends off numerous offsets clustered around her base like chicks.
 These offsets can be easily repotted, or the plants can be left to form a clumping mat.